JamieReask/Reask-Milton-LiveCyc-Demo/README.md

 ################### Disclaimer ################

-## This software is provided "as-is," without any express or implied warranty.
+## This demo code is provided "as-is," without any express or implied warranty.
 In no event shall the author(s) be held liable for any damages arising from the use of this software.

 ## **Non-Commercial Use Only**: This code and associated Reask data "LiveCyc_al142024_2024100806_ft_gust_exProba_Cat1.tiff" is licensed for personal and educational use only.
 You may not use, distribute, or modify this software or Reask data for any commercial purposes, whether for-profit or non-profit, without explicit permission from the author(s).